centau/ecr/api/restrictions.md

 ## Pools

-[`Registry:storage()`](Registry#storage) returns the underlying datastructure used in the registry to store data.
+[`Registry:storage()`](Registry#storage.md) returns the underlying storages used in the registry to store data.
 You can iterate over these for more direct access than views and also modify the values of `Pool.values` directly.
 Changing `Pool.entities` or adding or removing fields from either table however will result in *undefined behavior*.

 ## Multithreading